High-performance serving with Triton Inference Server

 auth_mode: aml_token

 1. Create a YAML configuration file for the deployment.
 The following example configures a deployment named blue to the endpoint defined in the previous step.
-The one used in the following commands is located at /cli/endpoints/online/triton/single-model/create-managed-deployment.yml in the azureml-examples repo you cloned earlier:
+The file used in the following commands is located at /cli/endpoints/online/triton/single-model/create-managed-deployment.yml in the azureml-examples repo you cloned earlier:

 Important